mhcrnl/ogcalc/doc/ogcalc.rst

 positioning and sizing.
 All decent modern toolkits use automatic positioning.
 This fixes several issues with fixed layouts:

-\begin{itemize}
-\item The hours spent laying out forms, particularly when maintaining existing code.
+* The hours spent laying out forms, particularly when maintaining existing code.
-\item Windows that are too big for the screen.
+* Windows that are too big for the screen.
-\item Windows that are too small for the form they contain.
+* Windows that are too small for the form they contain.
-\item Issues with spacing when accommodating translated text.
+* Issues with spacing when accommodating translated text.
-\item Bad things happen when changing the font size from the default.
+* Bad things happen when changing the font size from the default.
-\end{itemize}

 The nesting of containers results in a *widget tree*, which has many useful properties, some of which will be used later.
 One